Anth 101 Introduction to Anthropology

 Inst 363 Gender in Latin America (cross-listed as GSt 363)

 I received my BA in biology with a secondary concentration in anthropology from the University of Chicago in 1999.
-I stayed in Chicago (my original home) for graduate work, receiving my MA in anthropology in 2002 and PhD in 2008, both from the Department of Anthropology, University of Chicago.
-I was awarded a National Science Foundation Dissertation Improvement Grant and a Fulbright-Hays Fellowship for my dissertation fieldwork in La Paz, Bolivia from late 2003-early 2005.
-After completing my dissertation, I accepted a postdoctoral fellowship at the University of Delaware, conducting research on interdisciplinary collaboration in multi-institutional research centers.
+I stayed in Chicago for graduate work, receiving my MA in anthropology in 2002 and PhD in 2008, both from the Department of Anthropology, University of Chicago.
+I have been conducting fieldwork in La Paz, Bolivia since the early 2000s, focused mainly on state-level science, technology, and medical projects.
 I joined the faculty at the University of Mississippi in 2009.

 In addition to my research, I am committed to experiential training in social science research methods.
-In 2010 I began the Bolivia Field School in La Paz in partnership with the Universidad Católica Boliviana.
-Students get hands-on social scientific and ethnographic training in La Paz and conduct original research during this program, which may be combined with an intensive Spanish course.
+In 2010 I helped launch the Bolivia Field School in La Paz in partnership with the Universidad Católica Boliviana, and the 2017 field season will be the fourth time I have run this program.
+Students get hands-on social scientific and ethnographic training in La Paz and conduct original research during this program, now focused on approaches to ecological and social change, using the Andes as a test case.
 Alumni of the field school have used the original research they conducted as the basis for an undergraduate or graduate thesis.
-I greatly enjoy running the field school and training young scholars in how to design and implement ethnographic research.

 2015.
 “A Culture of Solidarity?”
 Medical Anthropology 34 (3): 192-209. doi:10.1080/01459740.2014.911295